 The patients’ success was evident when they reached the weight of 160 pounds, reverted their diabetes back to a normal metabolic pattern, and continued to live and function well together while encouraging each other with their success.
 Medications for other co-morbid conditions were able to be discontinued as well.

 While lifestyle changes such as dietary modifications, increased exercise, and reduced stress are an important part of managing T2D, and likely to be the first recommendations from health care providers, for many patients these methods alone are insufficient in managing the disease.
 For many with T2D medication is a necessary counterpart to lifestlye changes and other non-clinical efforts to control diabetes and its complications.

-While several medicines exists for treating T2D, it is a progressive disease, meaning medicines initially effective at controlling a patient’s blood sugar levels may lose efficacy years later, despite using higher doses.10 When this occurs patients must progress to other medicines to maintain control of the disease.
+While several medicines exist for treating T2D, it is a progressive disease, meaning medicines initially effective at controlling a patient’s blood sugar levels may lose efficacy years later, despite using higher doses.10 When this occurs patients must progress to other medicines to maintain control of the disease.
 This highlights the undeniable value of, and medical need for, new medicines with improved durability, safety profiles and impact on non-insulin parameters, such as weight and blood pressure.

 Several classes of medicines being studied, or recently approved for marketing, address this medical need.
 For example, some new medicines are focused on the role kidneys play in controlling blood sugar levels, and by increasing urinary excretion of glucose are able to lower blood sugar independent of insulin.11 Other new medicines are able to increase glucose-dependent pancreatic insulin production, helping reduce incidence of hypoglycemia compared to older medicines.12 Additionally, insulin is also seeing innovative advances as companies focus on inhalable delivery systems, and formulations which more closely resemble the insulin activity of healthy patients.